Fonts

 Overview

-A computer font (font family, font face, typeface, wikipedia) is a digital data file containing a set of graphically related glyphs, characters, or symbols.
-This chapter discusses object's font assignment and font options and other related info.
-There are several different usage of font data by an object depending on:
+A computer font (font family, font face, typeface) is a digital data file containing a set of characters or symbols.
+This chapter discusses score object's font assignment method and option and others.
+Usage of font data depends on,

 Font file cannot be embedded into a score file.